Next.js

 - Configure fonts

-- Configure theme provider
+- Configure the theme provider

 This guide assumes you're using Next.js with the app router.

-1. Install the npm packages
+Install the npm packages

 pnpm add @qualcomm-ui/react @qualcomm-ui/react-core @qualcomm-ui/core @qualcomm-ui/qds-core @qualcomm-ui/dom @qualcomm-ui/utils @tanstack/react-virtual lucide-react